ethanfurman/aenum/aenum/doc/aenum.rst

     >>> FieldTypes.value.size
     Traceback (most recent call last):
     ...
-    AttributeError: 'size' not found in <FieldTypes.value: 2>
+    AttributeError: FieldTypes: no attribute 'size'

 The ``__members__`` attribute is only available on the class.